 Life at St. John’s is centered in worship.
-We come together on Sundays to renew our commitment to Jesus Christ and to listen, learning what God has in store for us.
+We come together in worship services on Sundays to renew our commitment to Jesus Christ and to listen, learning what God has in store for us.

 8:00 a.m.: Simple spoken communion service with sermon